What’s the Easiest and Safest Way to Install Heavy Steel I-beams?

 What We Can Do for You

-Whatever size steel beam you need to move and position – and however many beams are involved – Steel Beam Lifter will bring the DBX Steel Beam Mover and Hooka Mini Tracked Crawler Crane to your site.
+Whatever size steel beam you need to move and position – and however many beams are involved – Steel Beam Lifter will bring the DBX Steel Beam Mover and Hooka Mini Tracked Crawler Handler to your site.
 We’ve helped customers to install 1,000-kg steel beams measuring 8 metres in length, 9-metre long steel I-Beams, 1,200-kg steel goalpost assemblies, 2,400-kg steel beams, and much more, with no problem.

 As well as numerous house extensions of all shapes and sizes, past projects have included steel beams for a balcony, an orangery, a shop front, and steel goalpost and picture frame installations.